Powerful Women of the Fourth Dynasty

 The rock-cut mastaba/pyramid of Khenty-kaus I, built at Giza (Source: the author, 2013).

-Vivienne Gae Callender, In Hathor’s Image: the Wives and Mothers of Egyptian Kings from Dynasties I-VI, 2012.
+Vivienne Gae Callender, In Hathor’s Image: the Wives and Mothers of Egyptian Kings from Dynasties I-VI, 2012 (Amazon).

-Aidan Dodson and Dyan Hilton, The Complete Royal Families of Ancient Egypt, 2010.
+Aidan Dodson & Dyan Hilton, The Complete Royal Families of Ancient Egypt, 2010 (Amazon).